-50% Theory and 50% Practice Hours are met across the three years with an increasing number of practice hours over the duration of the programme to maximise practice learning prior to programme completion: As per student academic calendar
+50% Theory and 50% Practice Hours are met across the three years with an increasing number of practice hours over the duration of the programme to maximise practice learning prior to programme completion: As per student course plan

-Successful completion of the Programme will lead to the award of MSc Nursing (in the specific pathway as above) and to be able to apply for the professional qualification of Registered Nurse with the NMC.
+Successful completion of the Programme will lead to the award of BSc (Hons) Nursing (in the specific pathway as above) and to be able to apply for the professional qualification of Registered Nurse with the NMC.
 The Programme structure is outlined on later in this document.
 The programme hours are based on a 37.5 - hour theory and practice week, and it should be noted that a proportion of the hours in the practice modules are to enable you to have formative practice experience where you will not be assessed but will provide you with learning opportunities.
-Some hours in the practice modules are undertaken in simulated clinical skills sessions and reflecting on practice.
+Some hours in clinical practice modules are undertaken utilising simulated clinical skills sessions and reflecting on practice.
+Up to 600 hours of simulated practice learning will be flexibly utilised on the programme, as clinical practice hours.